BrazenCloud/Actions/ad/pwPolicies/getfinegrained/README.md

 ## Parameters

 - Filter
-  - Description: The filter used to return DCs from AD.
+  - Description: The filter used to return Fine Grained password policies from AD.
   - Type: String
   - IsOptional: False
   - DefaultValue: *